 Can Excess Chromium Micronutrient be Unhealthy as Well?

 There are no adverse effects of consuming excess chromium.
 However, people with kidney or liver disease may be more vulnerable and should avoid very high intake of chromium above recommended doses, as a precaution.
 The Food and Nutrition Board of the Institute of Medicine has not established a Tolerable Upper Intake Level (UL) for chromium.

 Chromium micronutrient taken in extremely high amounts can accumulate in the tissue and impair rather than enhance the effectiveness of insulin.
 It can also irritate the stomach and cause rapid heartbeat, light-headedness and skin rashes.

 How to Include Chromium Micronutrient in Your Diet?

 Many of the food ingredients which are integral parts of the Indian diet have considerable amounts of chromium in them.
 Some of the most chromium-rich foods are broccoli, grape juice, orange juice, tomato, garlic, basil, banana, oats, green beans, eggs and beef.
 Chromium is also present in brewer’s yeast, whole wheat bread, red wine and some spices.

-Chromium is stored in the blood and hair.
-There is no official Recommended Daily Allowance for chromium, but the Food and Nutrition Board at the Institute of Medicine recommends 0.2 – 5.5 mcg for infants aged 0 – 12 months, 11 – 25 mcg for children aged 1 – 13 years and 20 – 35 mcg for individuals aged 14 years and above.
+There is no official Recommended Daily Allowance for chromium.
+However, the Food and Nutrition Board at the Institute of Medicine recommends 0.2 – 5.5 mcg for infants aged 0 – 12 months, 11 – 25 mcg for children aged 1 – 13 years and 20 – 35 mcg for individuals aged 14 years and above.